-- Fishing occurs mainly in the fall and winter; the fishery is closed February 1-April 30.
+- Landings and participation peaked in the mid-1980s and have been steadily declining since that time. - Fishing occurs mainly in the fall and winter; the fishery is closed February 1-April 30.
 Little if any fishing occurs May 1-August 14 when fishing is prohibited within 75 nm from the mainland shore. - Landings averaged 93 mt for calendar years 2010-2014 (Table 1).
 Participation fell below 20 vessels in 2012-2014. - Takes of leatherback sea turtles and large whales are of particular concern in this fishery.
 Other marine mammal species are caught in this fishery. - Take/bycatch mitigation measures have been implemented for this fishery under the HMS FMP, the ESA, and the MMPA.
-These include gear modifications (pingers and net extenders) and time-area closures.
+These include gear modifications (pingers and net extenders) and timearea closures.
 The Pacific Leatherback Conservation Area (PLCA) is the largest time-area closure, covering waters from Monterey north, August 15 to November 15 each year.